ligato/docs/docs/plugins/db-plugins.md

 ### Configuration

-The location of the etcd conf file can be defined either by the command line flag `etcd-config`, or by setting the `ETCD_CONFIG` env variable.
+You can define the location of the etcd conf file using the command line flag `etcd-config`, or by setting the `ETCD_CONFIG` env variable.

-The configuration options are described in the [etcd conf file][etcd-conf-file] section of the user guide.
+For a list of etcd configuration options, see [etcd conf file][etcd-conf-file].

 ### Status Check

-The etcd plugin will use the Status Check plugin to periodically issue a GET request to verify connection status.
-The etcd connection state affects the global status of the agent.
-If the agent cannot establish a connection with the etcd server, both the readiness and the liveness probes from the probe plugin will return a negative result.
+The etcd plugin uses status check plugin to periodically issue a GET request to verify connection status.
+The etcd connection state can impact the global status of your agent.
+If your agent cannot establish a connection with the etcd server, the readiness and liveness probes issued by the probe plugin will return a negative result.

 ### Compacting

 You can compact etcd using in one of two ways:

-- using an API by calling `plugin.Compact()` which will compact the database to the current revision.
+- Create an API by calling `plugin.Compact()` which will compact the database to the current revision.
-- use the conf file by setting the `auto-compact` option to the interval duration between auto compaction cycles.
+- Set the `auto-compact` option in the conf file to the interval duration between auto compaction cycles.

 ### Reconnect Resynchronization

-If connection to the etcd server is interrupted, resync can be automatically called following reconnection.
-This option is disabled by default, but can be enabled in the `etcd.conf` file.

-Set `resync-after-reconnect` to `true` to enable the feature.
+If connection to the etcd server breaks, you can automatically call a resync following reconnection.
+This option is disabled by default.
+Set `resync-after-reconnect` to `true` in the conf file to enable the feature.

 ---